I Love Rock 'n' Roll: Background

+Release and promotion

+"I Love Rock 'n Roll" was released as a single on January 20, 1982, distributed by Boardwalk Records in the United States and Canada.

 The music video for "I Love Rock 'n Roll" produced by Barry Ralbag, received heavy play by the fledgling MTV network.
 It featured Jett and the Blackhearts traveling to a small, dingy bar and then exciting the drunken crowd by performing the song and yelling out its chorus.
 A snippet of Jett's 1981 hit "Bad Reputation" can be heard at the beginning of the video.
-The video was originally in color, but it was converted to black and white because Jett hated the look of her red leather jumpsuit in color.
+The video was originally in colour, but it was converted to black and white because Jett hated the look of her red leather jumpsuit.

 In 1993 Joan Jett & the Blackhearts made another music video for the song as part of the Wayne's World 2 soundtrack.
-The video consisted of scenes from the movie, with Mike Myers and Dana Carvey, mixed with footage of Jett and her band in a faux concert filmed at Irving Plaza in NYC.
-At one point during the filming, one person was introduced to the crowd as having been in the original video as he set up to stage dive for that take.
+The video consisted of scenes from the movie, with Mike Myers and Dana Carvey, mixed with footage of Jett and her band in a faux concert filmed at Irving Plaza in New York City.
 The song was again released as a single by Warner/Reprise with "Activity Grrrl" as the B-side.

-Popularity

-Jett's version has received many rankings, including: